GilianPonte/gilianponte.github.io/_posts/2017-10-16-scraping_with_R.md

 ## Competitors website
 Now we have everything set to collect the data from our victims' website.
 Let's get down to the real scraping.
 For this we will need a loop, since we have multiple EAN's we want to scrape.
-If you are not familiar with loops, [here](https://www.r-bloggers.com/how-to-write-the-first-for-loop-in-r/) is a very useful instruction to learn or to better understand it.
+If you are not familiar with loops, [here](https://www.r-bloggers.com/how-to-write-the-first-for-loop-in-r/) is a very useful instruction to learn about loops.

 In our loop we call our earlier defined data frame with the EAN's to iterate over all the EAN's in the data frame with: